 “Ireland’s capital city is our campus”

 Dublin is a lively European capital city with a vibrant cultural life and a large, young, student population.
-Currently based on six campus sites in the city centre, within five years DIT will relocate all its activities to a new education and research campus in the heart of the city at Grangegorman.
+Currently based on six campus sites in the city centre, within the next few years, DIT will relocate all its activities to a new education and research campus in the heart of the city at Grangegorman.
 The new campus will be a unique international innovation hub for the Dublin region, with education, research and health facilities co-located with industry, business incubation and community enterprise.
-It is expected DIT will move to the new campus by 2016.
 To find out more about the Grangegorman project see here.